Ptolemy’s View of the Solar System

 This print is a hand-coloured engraved copperplate print published in Harmonia Macrocosmica (Celestial Atlas) by Johannes Janssonius in Amsterdam.
-Cellarius’s chart illustrates Claudius Ptolemy’s earth-centered model of the universe.
-Claudius Ptolemy (100 – 70 AD) from Alexandria, Egypt of the Roman Empire time, was a leading Astronomer and Geographer, who postulated that the Earth was at the center of the universe.
+Cellarius’s chart illustrates Claudius Ptolemy’s earth-centred model of the universe.
+Claudius Ptolemy (100 – 70 AD) from Alexandria, Egypt of the Roman Empire time, was a leading Astronomer and Geographer, who postulated that the Earth was at the centre of the universe.
 Cellarius shows the earth-centric model, with the signs of the zodiac and surrounded by allegorical scenes of classical astronomers working with globes and instruments.

 The name Australia is derived from the Latin Terra Australis (“southern land”), a name used for a hypothetical continent in the Southern Hemisphere.
-When Europeans first began visiting and mapping Australia in the 17th century, the name Terra Australis was applied to the new southern continent.
+When Europeans began visiting and mapping Australia in the 17th century, the name Terra Australis was applied to the new southern continent.
 In the 19th century, Australia was best known as “New Holland”, a name first applied by the Dutch explorer Abel Tasman in 1644.

 1744 Chart of Hollandia Nova and Terra Australis.